New York City Is Adding Jobs, But Most Don't Pay Well

 "Although job gains during the recovery have exceeded recession losses across the board, lower-paying sectors gained the greatest number of jobs from 2009 to 2016, adding 359,000 or about 56% of all private-sector job gains, followed by medium-wage jobs (21.5%), and high-wage jobs (17.1%) As a result, there has been a continued shift toward lower-paying jobs," the report says.

 The data may also show a large increase in so-called "gig economy" jobs in the city, the Comptroller's office said.
-The number of people self-employed who work "transportation, warehousing and utilities" has grown by 8,500 as well as "“other services” and information sectors, which may also include part time workers managed through apps by their customers, which have grown 7% and 3% respectively in New York.
+The number of people self-employed who work "transportation, warehousing and utilities" has grown by 8,500 as well as "“other services” and

+information sectors, which may also include part time workers managed through apps by their customers, which have grown 7% and 3% respectively in New York.
 About 11% of New York City residents are self-employed.

 While New York City has managed the tumultuous economy of the last decade better than the country as a whole a big chunk of those new jobs have been at relatively low ages and not all groups have equally benefitted from the expansion.

 Much like the rest of the country, the Black unemployment rate is substantially higher than the city's unemployment rate, at 7.1% compared to 3.2% for whites.
-The black unemployment rate peaked at 14.9% in 2009, while the white unemployment rate is 3.2% On the other hand, the "Asian and other" unemployment rate have fluctuated much less throughout the economic cycle, only peaking at 6.6% in 2009 while settling at 3.4% in the beginning of 2017.
+The black unemployment rate peaked at 14.9% in 2009, while the white unemployment rate is 3.2% On the other hand, the "Asian and other" unemployment rate have fluctuated much less throughout the economic cycle, only peaking at 6.6% in 2009 while settling at 3.4% in the beginning of 2017."We obviously have big challenges — an affordability crisis, rising income inequality,and more," Comptroller Scott Stringer said in a statement accompanying the report.
+"But this in-depth look demonstrates that New York City is thriving in a way that other cities and states aren’t."

 Matthew Zeitlin is a business reporter for BuzzFeed News and is based in New York.
 Zeitlin reports on Wall Street and big banks.